SAKSHIDHYANI/Wrangling-of-data/README.md

-This project is on wrangling data avaliable to us related to twitter archive we rate dogs
+This project is on wrangling the data that was avaliable to us related to twitter archive we rate dogs